Lease Management Drives CAM Billing Accuracy

 Lease Management Best Practices for CAM Accuracy

 Keep the abstract and the source document linked.
 Every field in the lease management system should have a traceable reference to the section of the lease (or amendment) it came from.
-This sounds like overhead; it pays back when a tenant requests documentation.
+This sounds like overhead.
+It pays back when a tenant requests documentation.

-Don't let renewal negotiations modify billing data without a formal update.
+Do not let renewal negotiations modify billing data without a formal update.
 During renewal negotiations, landlords sometimes agree verbally to adjust CAM terms.
 Until that agreement is in a signed amendment and the system is updated, bill on the existing terms.

 Lease Management Software vs. Spreadsheets